the-teachingRSE-project/competencies/competencies.md

 ## Handling of data and personal data
 A lot of RSE work involves the manipulation or creation of data processing devices.
 We highlight that professional conduct requires these creations to be reliable and to maintain data integrity.
-A particular example of data integrity that has implications far into society is the handling of personal data.
+In particular handling of personal data has far reaching implications for society.
 Independent from the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognized as a fundamental human right, e.g. in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988], [@Hirvela2022].